iamshwetabhardwaj/Profile/org-with-rest/README.md

   - Table creation, only if table does not exist
   - Composite Primary and Foreign keys
   - Insert data in table only if prior record does not exist
+6. Swagger
+  - API documentation available after running the JAR.

-#### Installation Instructions
+#### Operational Instructions
 1. Open a command line tool and navigate to the directory/folder where the JAR is placed.
-2. Run the following command - mvn clean install
+    a.
+Run the following command - mvn clean install

-#### Operating Instructions
-1. Open a command line tool and navigate to the directory/folder where the JAR is placed.
-2. Run the following command - mvn spring-boot:run
+    b.
+Alternatively, can also run the command - java –jar org-with-rest-0.0.1-SNAPSHOT.jar

 #### A list of files included
 - ├───src